Skip to content

 Installing Goxpyriment to create your own experiments

-1. Install Git, then Go on your compute (if you are new to this, consult the detailed instructions).
+1. Install Git, then Go on your computer (if you are new to this, consult the detailed instructions).

 2. clone goxpyriment Github repository, by opening a Terminal (App Git Bash under Windows), and executing the command-line